 We’ve narrowed down five key actions that can change how quickly your hair grows and can prevent it from growing faster.
 Not only that, but they’re also really simple things you can change, which is good news, no?
 Keep scrolling for five tips to help promote hair growth without running for the extensions—because that’s probably the worst thing you can do to achieve healthy hair.

-Not Getting Enough Sleep
+You're Not Getting Enough Sleep

 Not all hair was created equal, so why should everyone follow the same schedule when it comes to trims?
-While it’s important to touch up split ends before they cause serious breakage thus leading to shorter hair, you don’t want to overdue it either.
+While it’s important to touch up split ends before they cause serious breakage thus leading to shorter hair, you don’t want to overdo it either.
 Find a hairstylist you trust, and ask them how frequently you need to schedule haircuts.
 Once they know your dedication to growing out your locks, they can get you on a program where trims only tackle what need to be removed.

-Using The Wrong Products
+You're Using the Wrong Products

-Heating tools and hairdresser oils are quick to camouflage fried hair, but they aren’t doing us any favours in the long run.
-Haircare extends well beyond a cut.
-Incorporate a deep conditioning hair mask like Davines Minu Hair Mask (£21) into your weekly routine.
 Switch from a metal hairbrush to an all natural Boar Bristle Brush specifically designed for thinning hair, or one that focuses on reducing dry hair casualties like Mason Pearson Detangling Hairbrush (£45).
 It’s also important to invest in quality shampoo and conditioner that heal and restore hair with every wash.